Let Michelle Obama Soothe Your Sunday Scaries With Her New Reading Series

-Starting April 20, the former first lady will read four classic children’s stories to bring a little joy to your quarantine.
+Starting today, the former U.S. first lady will read four classic children’s stories to bring a little joy to your quarantine.
 While the video series, titled “Mondays With Michelle Obama,” is aimed at kids stuck at home, let’s be honest, readers of all ages could use a story with a happy ending right now.

 Obama realized this, which is why she decided to lead a weekly storytime for kids and adults alike.
 “At this time when so many families are under so much stress,” she said in a statement via Variety, “I’m excited to give kids a chance to practice their reading and hear some wonderful stories (and to give parents and caretakers a much-needed break).”